BackendBaz/Jedliks-Toy-Car-Console-App/README.md

 You have six tasks, each of which will work with remote controlled car instances.

 1. Buy a brand-new remote controlled car
+   - It returns a brand-new remote controlled car instance
 2. Display the distance driven
 3. Display the battery percentage
 4. Update the number of meters driven when driving